FFmpeg/FFV1/ffv1.md

 ## Coding of the sample difference

 Instead of coding the n+1 bits of the sample difference with Huffman-, or Range coding (or n+2 bits, in the case of RCT), only the n (or n+1) least significant bits are used, since this is sufficient to recover the original sample.
-In the equation below, the term “bits” represents bits_per_raw_sample+1 for RCT or bits_per_raw_sample otherwise:
+In the equation below, the term "bits" represents bits_per_raw_sample+1 for RCT or bits_per_raw_sample otherwise:

 $coder\_input=\left[\left(sample\_difference+2^{bits-1}\right)\&\left(2^{bits}-1\right)\right]-2^{bits-1}$